Hôtel Juvénal des Ursins

 About

-The hôtel was rebuilt in white stone after the great fire of 1524.
-The façade, with its large moulded mullions, is decorated in a threesided Gothic-style oriel window, topped by a fine, open-sculpted turret, which was restored in the 17th century.
-The interior stained glass represents the donors and The Crucifixion.
-The roof has a large Gothic 15th century dormer window taken from an earlier building.
+The hotel was rebuilt in white stone after the great fire of 1524.
+The facade features large windows with molded mullions and a handsome three-sided Gothic oriel, topped by a finely carved turret (restored in the 17th c.).
+The interior stained-glass windows depict the donors and the Crucifixion.
+The roof features a large 15th-century Gothic dormer from an earlier building.